FengLiuii/BotSTIP/README.md

 # From the Past to the Present: A Social Bot Detection Method Based on Spatio-temporal Interactive Perception  --> BotSTIP
 Implementation for the paper "From the Past to the Present: A Social Bot Detection Method Based on Spatio-temporal Interactive Perception".

+This work has been accepted by Knowledge-Based Systems, 2025

 BotSTIP is a framework that leverages the HyperGraph and Transformer for social bot detection.